-Dig into any support tickets or customer feedback channels you might have to find out how your customers talk about the problems your new product will solve—then use that same language in your launch copy.
+Dig into any support tickets or customer feedback channels to find out how your customers talk about the problems your new product will solve—then use that same language in your launch copy.
 Then, create personas that fit with the different segments of your identified target audience – consider them as you move through the launch process.

-Once you’ve settled on messaging, make sure to convey it to your marketing and sales teams.
-This will help keep the language you’re using to communicate with your customers consistent across channels.
+Once you’ve settled on messaging, it’s important to convey it to your marketing and sales teams.
+This will help ensure that the language you use to communicate with your target audience is consistent and accessible across channels.

-Your new product should have its own landing page on your company website.
-This page should be where you drive your traffic in the steps to come.
+Your new product should have its landing page on your company website.
+This page should be where you drive your traffic in the coming steps.

 Keep this page short and sweet.
-Don’t overload people with too much information — focus only on what potential users need to know about what your product is, what problem it solves, and who it’s for.
-Similarly, avoid unnecessary or superfluous calls to action—devote your CTAs to a single action.
+Don’t overload people with too much information — focus only on what potential users need to know about your product, what problem it solves, and who it’s for.
+Similarly, avoid unnecessary or excessive calls to action—devote your CTAs to a single action.

-For example, here are some screenshots of the landing page we used for a recent launch:
+For example, here is a screenshot of the landing page we used for launching our integration with Salesforce.

 Once you’ve hammered out your goals and messaging, you should start teasing your product launch through a series of marketing campaigns.

-In the weeks leading up to launch day, seed your blog with content that addresses the problems that your new product is designed to solve.
+In the weeks leading up to launch day, seed your blog and social media with content marketing that addresses the problems that your new product is designed to solve.
 This will help boost your SEO ahead of the release of the product, as well as with product validation among your target market.

-For example, before the official launch of the Appcues user onboarding Checklists, we published a post explaining the psychological benefits of using checklists to guide completion of complicated tasks.
+For example, before the official launch of Appcues Checklists for user onboarding, we published a post explaining the psychological benefits of using checklists to guide the completion of complicated tasks.

 Pre-launch content works by priming your audience; when people are invested in the problems your company is trying to solve, they’re more likely to see the full value of your new product.

-You should also publish on launch day, or shortly thereafter.
-Use this blog post (ideally written by your CEO or product team lead) to talk about your company’s vision, the pain point you set out to solve, and how this new product will address that problem.
+You should also publish on launch day or shortly thereafter.
+Use this content (ideally written by your CEO or product team lead) to discuss your company’s vision, the pain point you set out to solve, and how this new product will address that problem.
 Also, encourage your team members to talk about the product (pre- and post-launch) on their profiles, like LinkedIn to increase the reach.

-Be sure to include a CTA to try out your product, and link it to the landing page you built in the last step.
+Be sure to always include a CTA to try out your product and link it to the landing page you built in the last step.

 In-product messaging doesn’t have to be complicated (in fact, it shouldn’t be).
 A few concise and thoughtful tooltips here, a modal introducing your new product there—these little bits of communication can go a long way toward reducing churn and making sure users stay with your product long enough to realize its value.

-Launch snobs be damned, Product Hunt is still the best place around for launching a new product.
-It offers an opportunity to net massive exposure to an entirely new audience for free.
+Launch snobs be damned—Product Hunt is still the best place to launch a new product.
+It offers you an entirely new audience to discover your product for free.

-To give yourself the best chance for success on the platform, be sure to include eye-catching graphics (gifs if you’ve got ‘em!), and a strong title and tagline.
+To give yourself the best chance of success on the platform, be sure to include eye-catching graphics and a strong title and tagline.
 Make it a company-wide effort as well, encouraging teammates to hop in and interact with your post as well as share the launch far and wide.

 Oh, and don’t expect an early night’s sleep—post your product at 12:01 a.m.
 PST.
 That way, you get a full day’s exposure on Product Hunt.